Your IT & Tech Mates

 9. Billing and payment status

 Pickup/return fees, assessment fees, repair invoices, parts, onsite work and provider account credits may be tracked separately.
-Cash and bank-transfer payments remain pending until admin confirms receipt.
+Cash and bank-transfer payments remain pending until we confirm receipt.
 Customers and providers cannot self-mark invoices as paid.

 10. Provider dashboard and order management

 The Provider Device Hub may show pickup batches, devices, statuses, quotes, invoices, return status, service credits and customer-safe notes.
-Internal admin notes, technician-only notes, fraud/review flags, private customer details and sensitive details remain private and are not shown on customer/provider-facing pages.
+Private service notes, service-only notes, fraud/review flags, private customer details and sensitive details remain private and are not shown on customer/provider-facing pages.

 11. Safeguarding for aged care, schools and vulnerable people